 All five of them have a New York, New York address.
 All five of them have ample shelf space in bookstores, ads in literary magazines, and funds to market.
 And, truth be told, big publishers regularly produce flawlessly edited, award-winning fiction.
 Top tier books deserve to be read, no question, but there are more choices beyond what gets put on the most prominent retail shelves.

 Small presses are the start-ups of the book world.
-They’re less about “what’s going to sell 100,000 copies,” and more about, “what does the reader of dark fantasy actually want?”
+They’re less about “what’s going to sell 100,000 copies,” and more about, “what’s going to surprise the reader who thinks they’ve seen it all?”

 The trouble here is that The Big Five have locked down major retailers like Barnes & Noble, and small bookstores kind of have to follow suit if they’re going to pay the rent.
 This makes it hard for small presses to get noticed unless a reader specifically seeks them out.
 So, we’ve compiled a list of some of the finest independent publishers of various speculative fiction fields in order to bring new options to our readers.